kristinemlarson/gnssrefl/README.md

 Similarly, the default elevation angles are 5-25 degrees.
 If that mask includes a reflection region you don't want to use, you need to override them.
 For more information, use <code>quickLook -h</CODE>

-There are two QC measures used in quickLook (and gnssir).
+There are two QC measures used in <Code>quickLook</code> and <code>gnssir</code>.
 One is the peak value of the peak in the periodogram.
 In the example below the amplitude of the most significant peak is ~17, so if you define the required amplitude to be 15, this one would pass.
 Secondly it uses a very simple peak to noise ratio (pk2noise) calculation.
 In this case the average periodogram amplitude value is calculated for a RH region that you define, and that is the "noise".
 You then take the peak value (here ~17) and divide by the "noise" value.
 For the ocean, I generally recommend starting with a peak to noise ratio of 2.7, but for lakes or snow, I use 3.2-3.5 or so.